chaffin/RMF/docs/MP-SOP.md

 The procedures outlined in this document satisfies the RMF media protection requirements for [Organization] information system components.
 Control Number (CN) and Control Correlation Identifiers (CCI) are notated in the paragraph that satisfies the requirements for those CNs and CCIs.

 # 6. PROCEDURES
-<p style="margin:.25in">a.
-(MP-2) Media Protection</p>
+&nbsp;&nbsp;a.
+(MP-2) Media Protection

-<pcol-2>(1) [Organization] CIO restricts access to all types of digital and/or non-digital media containing information not cleared for public release to personnel whom have the requisite need to know, clearance and job role as outline below: (CCI-001003)</pcol-2>
+&nbsp;&nbsp;&nbsp;&nbsp;(1) [Organization] CIO restricts access to all types of digital and/or non-digital media containing information not cleared for public release to personnel whom have the requisite need to know, clearance and job role as outline below: (CCI-001003)

-<pcol-3>a)  Users.
+&nbsp;&nbsp;&nbsp;&nbsp;a)  Users.
 General users have access to compact disks, and digital video disks, as well as non-digital media paper and film.
-Certain users may also have access to restricted media as outlined in section k.(1).b of this procedure.</div>
+Certain users may also have access to restricted media as outlined in section k.(1).b of this procedure.

-<pcol-3>b) Privileged Users.
+&nbsp;&nbsp;&nbsp;&nbsp;b) Privileged Users.
 Personnel who have privileged access and accounts have access to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.
-Certain privileged users may also have access to restricted media as outlined in section k.(1).b of this procedure.</div>
+Certain privileged users may also have access to restricted media as outlined in section k.(1).b of this procedure.

-<pcol-3>c) Couriers.
-Authorized persons approved with currier responsibilities have physical access, while conducting their duties, to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.</div>
+&nbsp;&nbsp;&nbsp;&nbsp;c) Couriers.
+Authorized persons approved with currier responsibilities have physical access, while conducting their duties, to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.

-<pcol-3>d) Document Control.
+&nbsp;&nbsp;&nbsp;&nbsp;d) Document Control.
 Authorized personnel working in document control have physical access, while conducting their duties, to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.
 (CCI-001005)

-<pcol-1>b.
-(MP-3) Media Marking</div>
+&nbsp;&nbsp;b.
+(MP-3) Media Marking

 ** (1) All information system media, without exemption, are marked in compliance with DoD 5200.01 Vol. 1-4 (Reference (c)).
 (CCI-001010, CCI-001011)